 The construction industry is constantly seeking innovative solutions to reduce its carbon footprint.
 One solution is adapting offsite techniques to address this challenge.

-buildeco uses a cradle to site process that considers the total embodied energy equation from extraction of the raw materials, through to manufacturing, transportation and installation to occupancy.
-With one of the lowest carbon footprints within the built environment, further carbon reductions of between 30-50% are achieved by buildeco’s lightweight structure requiring shallower foundations and reduced lorry deliveries.
+buildeco uses a cradle-to-site process that considers the total amount of embodied energy from extraction of the raw materials, through to manufacturing, transport and installation to occupancy.
+With one of the lowest carbon footprints in the industry, further carbon reductions of between 30-50% are achieved by buildeco’s lightweight structure requiring shallower foundations and fewer lorry deliveries.

 Waste is further minimized by working with standardised components.
 Where possible, materials are sourced from suppliers at the required sizes, further reducing the carbon footprint.